 Lubert-Adler is generally compensated for advisory services through asset-based management fees and receives performance-based compensation.
-The specific terms for Lubert-Adler's compensation by each Fund are dictated by the Fund's organizational documents including but not limited to the private placement memorandum, limited partnership agreement, term-sheets, operating agreements, and any other applicable agreements provided to Fund investors (collectively known as the "Offering Documents").
+The specific terms for Lubert-Adler's compensation by each Fund are dictated by the Fund's organizational documents including but not limited to private placement memoranda, limited partnership agreements, term-sheets, operating agreements, and any other applicable agreements provided to Fund investors (collectively known as the "Offering Documents").

 Management Fee - Each Fund pays a management or asset management fee (the "Management Fee").
 A Fund's Management Fee will generally commence on the date of the Fund's initial closing or the date in which the previous Lubert-Adler Fund is no longer able to invest (that is, the date on which 100% of commitments to the previous Fund have been invested, returned, released or reserved) or may be deferred as noted in the Fund's Offering Documents and thereafter, will be paid quarterly in advance on the first day of each calendar quarter.
-The Management Fee will typically be based on the committed capital to a Fund by its investors or on the aggregate equity invested in unsold assets (including an allocable share of Fund expenses related to that asset) minus any permanent and unrecoverable write downs and will vary based on the amounts committed to the Fund by its various investors and the stage of investment cycle of the Fund.
-In addition, certain Funds will not charge a Management Fee during the Fund's commitment period as noted in the specific Fund's Offering Documents.
+The Management Fee will typically be based on the committed capital to a Fund by its investors or on the aggregate equity invested in unsold assets (and depending upon the specific Fund may have been sourced directly from called capital or sourced from the subscription facility until such time as the investor capital was called) minus any permanent and unrecoverable write downs and will vary based on the amounts committed to the Fund by its various investors and the stage of investment cycle of the Fund.
+In addition, certain Funds will not charge a Management Fee during specified periods as noted in the Fund's Offering Documents.
 The Management Fee generally ranges from 1% to 2% but may be negotiated lower for certain investors based on the size of the investor's commitment to a Fund, or if there is an extension of the Fund's term.